hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 This is where you start putting together a new set of dashboards which a human operator can use when running the first few production load tests.
 These need to display top-level SLOs and KPIs, with the ability to tell at a glance when they start degrading.

 As this information is being put together, start writing a run book for running these load tests.
-This is how you prepare the test, do a dry run, run a full run, this is where you watch key metrics, these are the thresholds for stopping the test early, this is how you prepare test data if needed, this is how you clean up etc — start with this.
+This is how you prepare the test, do a dry run, run a full run; this is where you watch key metrics, these are the thresholds for stopping the test early, this is how you prepare test data if needed, this is how you clean up etc — start with this.
 It will serve as basis for automation later.

 Finally, you have your scenarios ready to go, you have a time window for your first test, you have your monitoring set up… pick a modest amount of extra traffic to start with.
 Announce the test run ahead of time, ideally the day before at least and then again on the day using a distribution list or a relevant Slack channel to give someone who might have a reason for you to hold off plenty of time to be able to tell you… and then, just run your test.
 At this point, it should not feel dangerous at all because if nothing else you won’t be adding much extra load.

 If everything goes well, and you’ve confirmed that for example you can tell synthetic traffic apart, request headers are being propagated correctly, no-op operations are firing as expected… dial up that level of load and run again.
 And then again.
-Something might go wrong, but your blast radius will be minimal at every step.
+Something might go wrong, but **your blast radius will be minimal** at every step.
 And eventually, you will arrive at a point where you’re running with 20% extra traffic, in production, and things just work.

-At this point - celebrate!
-This is hugely important.
-Spread the good news.
-A production load test is something to be proud of.
+At this point - **celebrate**! 🎉 This is hugely important.
+Spread the good news. **A production load test is something to be proud of.**

 ## Conclusion